Black Hole Mergers as the Fastest Photon Ring Scramblers: D. Impact of the unknown fifth-order post-Newtonian correction

 This parametrization has been chosen to ensure that the PN coefficients $c_n$ remain order-one for all known corrections up to $n=4$.
 Indeed, we find that $(c_1, \dots , c_4)$ are $(1.15,0.62,0.54,0.60)$ for $q=1$, and $(1.14,0.62,0.58,0.71)$ for $q=6$.

-Next, we calculate the value of $c_5$ required to shift the location of the maximum by a fixed fractional amount.
+Next, we calculate the value of $c_5$ required to shift the location of the maximum by a fixed fractional amount compared to the fit of Eq.\,\ref{fit}.
 For $q=1$, we find that $c_5 = (0.30,0.65,1.13)$ shift the values of $j_*\nu$ by $(1\%,2\%,3\%)$, respectively.
 For $q=6$, the same shifts are achieved for $c_5 = (0.52,1.18,1.98)$.
 This shows that the approximation of neglecting the fifth PN order introduces an uncertainty in our determination of $J/M_{\rm tot}^2$ which could be as large as a few percent.